krirohini/CarRental/README.md

 # CarRental
 Convert JSON schema to Java Object

-The below represents the JSON schema for a car rental company.
+The below represents the JSON schema for a car rental company, and schema definition is:

-Below is the schema definition
   "Car" : {
      "make": <String>
 	  "model": <String>